vinyasmusic/signoz.io/src/pages/case-study/outplay.md

 ### How did you leverage SigNoz to improve performance for your app?

-So, we wanted to analyze how the application is behaving and how the DB is responding, what all things can be made to improvise the application.
+So, we wanted to analyze application metrics and how the DB is performing, what all things can be made to improvise the application.

 First thing, we did was we collected the entire metrics.
-We took the top ten endpoints where the DB time was high, and using the APM tool, we pointed out the exact points or the exact stored procedures, where the processing time was high.
+We took the top ten endpoints where the DB tuning was needed, and using the APM tool, we pointed out the exact points or the exact stored procedures, which needs to be optimized.

-The processing time was high, we started optimizing those queries.
-So we saw very good results where our platform is now able to handle twice the load.
+Optimisation and DB tuning gave very good results to our platform and is now able to handle higher loads.

 That was one of the major reason.
 A second thing was we wanted to make this as a complete process where we test most of our things on staging.
 We have a deployment of SigNoz on staging environment as well.
 So that we find the issues as early as possible before putting into production.
 Because if there is an issue on staging, it will be a bigger one in production.